 Business Associate Agreements (BAA) are also mandated by HIPAA regulations.
 A BAA is a written arrangement that specifies the responsibilities of the covered entity and the business associate when it comes to PHI.
 The BAA must describe permitted and required PHI uses for the business associate and that the business associate will not use or further disclose the PHI other than as permitted or required by the contract or as required by law.
 Like covered entities, business associates must also ensure HIPAA compliance or they can be held liable.

 Physician Revenue Navigators is a premier company that provides revenue management for healthcare entities.
 The protection of the patient’s PHI is of the utmost importance to us.
-Contact us to learn more about how we can serve you while complying to HIPAA regulations.
+Contact us to learn more about how we can help you gain more revenue while still complying to HIPAA regulations.